atta1986/DPAIM/README.md

- # Dispersion from polarizability of the atom in molecule: DPAIM
+ # Dispersion from polarizabilities of atoms in molecule: DPAIM
  ## Usage:
 /path/to/the/dpaim.exe file.dat